ilham3169/ilham3169/README.md

 ## About me

 Hi there 👋.
-I’m Ilham Yagubzade, Hard-working university student with a strong passion for technology and innovations.
-I have 3 years of experience in Python, 6 months of experience in HTML/CSS and one-on-one instruction, and finally 1 year of experience on ROS2 - Robot Operating System.
-I am eager to bring this knowledge to my academic career and break into the technology industry.
+I’m Ilham Yagubzade, I have a total of 5+ years of experience in programming, including Python (FastAPI), C++ (competitive programming), HTML/CSS, React, and Electron.js.
+Additionally, I have 1 year of experience with ROS2 and beginner-level skills in Android development.
+Passionate about technology and innovation, I am eager to apply my knowledge in academia and the tech industry.